-For the three months ended March 31, 1999, Celestica's operating activities utilized \$32.3 million in cash mainly to support higher working capital requirements.
-Investing activities for the quarter included fixed asset purchases of \$41.8 million.
-There were no acquisitions recorded this quarter.
-In March 1999, Celestica completed an equity offering and issued a total of 9.2 million subordinate voting shares, for gross proceeds of \$263.6 million less expenses and underwriting commissions of \$12.7 million.
+During the six months ended June 30, 1999, Celestica's operating activities utilized \$103.1 million in cash mainly to support higher working capital requirements relating to revenue growth.
+Investing activities for the six months ended June 30, 1999 included fixed asset purchases of \$79.1 million and \$5.3 million for the Gossen-Metrawatt acquisition.
+In March 1999, Celestica completed an equity offering and issued a total of 9.2 million subordinate voting shares, for gross proceeds of \$263.6 million, less expenses and underwriting commissions of \$12.7 million.